2026 Guide: How to Choose a Flight Academy in OKC

 • What happens when weather cancels a lesson?

-• How should I be preparing between flights?
+• How should a student prepare between flights?

 • When does ground school start?

-If you’re brand new, you don’t need to know every FAA term yet.
+If you are brand new, you do not need to know every FAA term yet.
 But the school should make the first step completely clear.
 At Alto, that first step is usually an intro flight.
 You sit in the aircraft with an instructor, see the airport, and walk away knowing what training would actually look like.

 Look at the Aircraft and Ask the Right Questions About Them